BountyProtocol/BountyProtocol/README.md

 ```

-# The Soul-System Protocol
+# The SoulSystem Protocol

-A Soul-System is a collection of composible primitives based around a soulbound token contract.
+A SoulSystem is a collection of composable primitives based around a soulbound token contract.

 ## Overview